McConnell Rule on Supreme Court Nominees

 Just recently, Justice Ginsburg said, "My most fervent wish is that I will not be replaced until a new president is installed."

 Let’s honor her wish!
 Tell your Senators to refrain from taking any action on a Supreme Court nomination until after the new President and Senate are sworn in January 2021.

 Emphasize that “the McConnell rule” requires listening to the voters’ input as expressed in an imminent election before the Senate can begin consideration of any Supreme Court nominee.

-A very brief history: when Antonin Scalia died, the Republican Senate Majority vowed to block the confirmation process of any President Obama nominee.
-They refused to even hold hearings to restore the U.S. Supreme Court.
+A very brief history: when Justice Antonin Scalia died, the Republican Senate Majority vowed to block the confirmation process of anyone President Obama would nominate.
+They refused to hold hearings or consider confirmation of Merrick Garland to the U.S. Supreme Court.

-Insist on consistency.
-Demand that the Republicans uphold their rule to let voters weigh in on the Supreme Court in November’s election and wait until the next Senate is sworn in before holding hearings or taking any other action to fill the Supreme Court vacancy.
+Tell your Senators that you demand they respect your wishes and wait until the next Senate is sworn in before holding hearings or taking any other action to fill any Supreme Court vacancy.